 Foraging for salad fixings, I found a patch of another delicious edible spring herb.
 Sheep Sorrel (Rumex acetosella).
 Just so you know, Sheep Sorrel tastes nothing like sheep, or chicken, for that matter.

-But like all sorrel the leaves and stems are tart.
-Sour to the taste and make a terrific addition to any salad.
+But like all sorrel, the leaves and stems are tart.
+Sour to the taste and makes a terrific addition to any salad.
 Sorrels' tartness really wakes up those taste buds.
 Sheep Sorrel makes a great trail snack.

-I then drizzled delicious extra virgin olive oil from our local food co-op on the salad.
-Then adding freshly ground black pepper to taste.
+I then drizzled delicious extra virgin olive oil from our local food co-op on the Sorrel salad.
+Then, I added freshly ground black pepper to taste.
 And there you have it, a feast for a king.
 Or a pauper, or a fishless table such as mine was this morning.

-You can add chickweed greens to your survival stew just fine.
-Add the fresh cleaned plant to the stew just before its ready to eat.
+You can add chickweed greens to your survival stew.
+Add the fresh, cleaned plant to the stew just before it's ready to eat.
 The greens will add a nice crunchy quality to the soup.
 A delicious addition to any camp pot.

 Chickweed Medicine

 As medicine, Chickweed is commonly used topically for cooling the body.
-Or the a tea can be made from the whole plant to reduce stomach nausea.
+Tea can be made from the whole plant to reduce nausea.

-As an example, when you feel a headache coming on from stress or heat.
+For an example, when you feel a headache coming on from stress or heat.
 Take the whole fresh chickweed plant.
 Grab a good handful.
-Sit down, lean against a log, or tree in the shade, and apply the whole plant to the forehead.
+Sit down, lean against a tree in the shade, and apply to the forehead.

 Minor burns